 You need to analyse historic operational data to identify error-prone aspects of your operation and take corrective actions with laser-like focus.Another strategy adopted by warehouse management is to use positive reinforcement to improve productivity.
 For example, the picker with highest accuracy is eligible for a bonus.

-Increasing your OPA could be the key to customer satisfaction and an astute brand image.
+Increasing your order picking accuracy (OPA) could be the key to customer satisfaction and an astute brand image.
 Incorporating these tips into warehouse operations will help you streamline picking processes and enhance operational efficiency.